 Scale

 WaveRouter’s converged architecture is built to scale—today and tomorrow.
 Operators can easily scale up when and where they choose with disaggregated compute clusters for route processing.
 Unlike other metro routers there are NO trade-offs when using independent scalable compute.
 The extensible switch fabric and flexible cabling options for non-adjacent rows offer metro operators choice—again, where and when you wish to scale out.
-There are no slot restrictions for thermals or stranded bandwidth scenarios when adding high-speed optical ports.
+WaveRouter-2 has two slots, WaveRouter-7 has seven slots, and WaveRouter-13 has 13 slots of capacity.
+There are no slot restrictions for thermals or stranded bandwidth scenarios when adding high-speed optical ports for all three platforms.
+All three WaveRouters offer full-fill footprint-optimized coherent pluggable optics, and going one step further, WaveRouter-7 and WaveRouter-13 offer coherent performance-optimized optics.

 Operational simplicity

 While other metro routers require multiple management IP addresses, WaveRouter’s single IP address for management simplifies operational concerns even with stacked housing chassis.
-Ciena’s Manage, Control and Plan (MCP)domain controller provides a unified view of WaveRouter’s IP and optical components and services, enabling holistic lifecycle management of WaveRouter network services—including visibility, planning, provisioning, assurance, and optimization.
+Ciena’s Navigator Network Control Suite (Navigator NCS) domain controller provides a unified view of WaveRouter’s IP and optical components and services, enabling holistic lifecycle management of WaveRouter network services—including visibility, planning, provisioning, assurance, and optimization.
 You can quickly plan for converged metro network deployments with guaranteed optimal path design and performance, and minimal equipment and protocols—while at the same time adapting to market demands on the fly.

 Sustainability to the metro